jneurock/weblings/README.md

 has been fixed.
 When a test fails, you’ll see which test it was and in which file the error was found.

+### Edit the Code

+The code for the all the web pages to fix can be found in the `exercises` directory.
+The first one is found at `exercises/01_html_doctype.html`.
+Open this file in your code editor.
+You’ll see a lot of text describing the problem.
+Not every broken page will contain as much explanatory text as the first one.
+It depends on the problem.

+Fix the code and save the file.
+If Weblings is running in your terminal, saving the file will cause the tests to run again automatically.
+Once you’ve finished solving the first problem, the tests will check the next broken page.

+### You Can Specify a Single Test

-By default, this project is designed to check every problem in *every* file, one after another, so as soon as you fix one broken page, you can see which page to fix next.
-If you prefer, you can also check one file at a time as you go along.
+By default, this project is designed to check every broken web page, one after another.
+As soon as you fix one broken page, you can see which page to fix next.
+If you prefer, you can check one web page at a time.

-To check only one file, you can specify it with a flag.
+You can specify which page to check with a flag.
 For example, to check the first file run:

 `npm run weblings -- exercise 01_html_doctype`